Nerimity/nerimity-web/README.md

 - [x] Upload Files
 - [x] Push Notifications

+## 🌍 Translations

+We use **Weblate** for managing all translations.

+If you would like to help translate this project, please visit our Weblate page: https://hosted.weblate.org/projects/nerimity/

 ## 🤝 Contributions

 - **Focus:** Each PR must contain small, easy to understand changes.